rbuerki/kpi-web-app-streamlit/README.md

 - [ ] "%-Anteil revolving Customers an Gesamtkunden für die verschiedenen Produkte."
 - [ ] "Womit verdienen wir am meisten?"

-## Bare git And DSS Server
+### Bare git And DSS Server

-- Path to bare git repo: '/O/Sales and Marketing/60_Customer Analytics/30_Projekte/86_KPI_Initiative/KPI-Sheet M&S'
+- Path to bare git repo: '/O/Sales and Marketing/60_Customer Analytics/30_Projekte/86_KPI_Initiative/KPI-Sheet M&S/repo.git'
 - Env on DS Server is `kpi_app_2`, this is an env without jupyter extensions (which do not work on the DSS)